Mineralogy is the study of minerals, their crystalline and chemical structures, and their properties such as melting points.

 - Overseeing that all duties are completed in compliance with relevant state and federal regulations and guidelines

 What Is the Job Demand for Mineralogists?

-Employment of geoscientists overall is projected to grow 16 percent from 2012 to 2022, faster than average for all occupations.
-Increase demand for rare earth minerals, and the desire to boost production of them to catch up with China may drive job opportunities for mineralogists.
+Employment of geoscientists overall is projected to grow 7 percent between 2020 and 2030.* Increase demand for rare earth minerals, and the desire to boost production of them to catch up with China may drive job opportunities for mineralogists.
 Those with advanced degrees will have the best opportunities.

 How Do I Get a Mineralogist Degree?